Minimally entangled typical thermal states versus matrix product purifications for the simulation of equilibrium states and time evolution: METTS sampling

 where $|n_i\ket$ are (arbitrary) orthonormal basis states for lattice site $i$, we have

 Defining the METTS $|\phi_\vn\ket$ and their probabilities $P_\vn$,

 the thermal average reads

-Thus, by sampling the states $|\phi_\vn\ket$ according to the probability distribution $P_\vn/Z_\beta$, we can approximate $\bra \hat{O} \ket_\beta$ by averaging over $\bra \phi_\vn |\hat{O}|\phi_\vn\ket$.
+Thus, by sampling the states $|\phi_\vn\ket$ according to the probabilities $P_\vn/Z_\beta$, we can approximate $\bra \hat{O} \ket_\beta$ by averaging over $\bra \phi_\vn |\hat{O}|\phi_\vn\ket$.
 The computation cost of DMRG is directly related to the entanglement of the quantum state (see appendix~\ref{Appx:Computation_cost}).
 Hence, product states \eqref{eq:METTSbasis} are a natural choice because their entanglement entropy is zero and it remains reasonably low during imaginary-time evolution.
 The sampling is accomplished efficiently by generating a Markov chain of METTS as illustrated in Fig.~\ref{fig:SchematicMETTSSampling}.
 An arbitrary initial product state $|\vn\ket$ is evolved in imaginary time to obtain the METTS $|\phi_\vn\ket$.
 (See appendix~\ref{Appx:Truncations} for details on the tDMRG evolution.)
-Then, the METTS is collapsed through a projective measurement of the operator $\sum_{\vn'}|\vn'\ket\bra\vn'|$, yielding a new product state $|\vn'\ket$ with probability $p_{\vn'\vn}:=|\bra\vn'|\phi_\vn\ket|^2$ from which one subsequently computes $|\phi_{\vn'}\ket$ and so on.
-The transition probabilities obey detailed balance
+Then, the METTS is collapsed through a projective measurement with measurement basis \eqref{eq:METTSbasis}, yielding a new product state $|\vn'\ket$ with probability $p_{\vn'\vn}:=|\bra\vn'|\phi_\vn\ket|^2$ from which one subsequently computes $|\phi_{\vn'}\ket$ and so on.
+The transition probabilities obey the detailed balance condition

 such that the desired distribution $P_\vn$ is indeed the fixed point of this Markov process.